 “I was in the Army National Guard for Eight Years.
-I was too young for Korea, and too old for Vietnam.
+I was too young for Korea and too old for Vietnam.
 Never felt like I even served.
 I never got sent anywhere.

 “I started hauling produce out of Florida in ’57.
 Back then there were no reefers.
 We had bunkers and blowers.
-Twenty five pounds of ice and a Briggs and Stratton.
+Twenty-five pounds of ice and a Briggs and Stratton.
 Back then, two-thirds of the truck stops had ice.
 They’d either blow the chopped ice on top of the load, like if you had cabbage, or you’d get a block of it through the side door in the nose.
 It was the worst thing, getting those Briggs and Strattons started in the Winter.
-They were pull start motors.
+They were pull-start motors.
 It took $90 to pay for the ice, but the shippers paid that.
 You got 25 percent of the load to go from Evansville to Florida and back.
 Fuel was just 19 cents a gallon.
 You could make a hundred to a hundred-fifty a week.

 “I got aggravated when they went to the reefer [motors].
 They would buy the ice, but they wouldn’t buy your fuel for the reefer.
 In ’62, I started with R.L.
 Jeffries — machinery, heavy haul.
 Had my own truck for a while.
 Got married in ’64.
 She had four kids.
 I raised them as my own.
-We were married 42 years til she passed.
+We were married 42 years till she passed.
 [Now] I’m not looking for a woman, and there’s no woman looking for me.

-“I never liked to stay at an outfit too long.
+“I never liked to stay in an outfit too long.
 I’d work a year, maybe two.
 I stayed at Toyota out of Princeton [Indiana] once for ten years.
 What was that reefer outfit out of Cape Girardeau that went belly up?”

 “Yeah, Sam Tanksley.
 I was coming down that mountain out there by Portland [Oregon] and could barely hold their truck on the road, the front end was wobbling so bad.
 I put it in the shop when I got back.
-Next day the boss called and said, ‘You know you almost killed my mechanic?
+The next day the boss called and said, ‘You know you almost killed my mechanic?
 He was test-driving your truck and wrecked, the front end was so bad.’
 I got out of there.
 Not long after that, they closed.”